SamayMody/TODO-Backend/README.md

-# "TODO-Backend" a task given by Alexadevclub SRM

 ## Short description:
 I have created a simple **CRUD** application using Fastapi which is a trendy python framework along with Mongodb database.This backend application **creates,reads,updates,deletes and displays completion %** of tasks set by the user .